spneto/js-crawler/README.md

 * `userAgent` - User agent to send with crawler requests.

 The default value is `crawler/js-crawler`

+* `accept` - Advertises which content types, expressed as MIME types, the client is able to understand.

+There is no default value

+* `cookie` - Cookie information that will be sent

+There is no default value

 * `maxRequestsPerSecond` - the maximum number of HTTP requests per second that can be made by the crawler, default value is 100